Some facts to update you on the project...

 SOS has researched this.
 They could only get 54 houses on that amount of land if the property was

-completely flat and open and there were no trees.
+rectangular and open, and there were no protected species.
 That still wouldn’t leave room for streets, sidewalks,

 real backyards, hillside slopes or any open space for the existing heritage oak trees.
 Under standard R1